crossbario/autobahn-js/doc/reference.rst

 .. js:function:: Session.defer

-   :returns: a Deferred of the type specified in the call to the connection constructor :js:func:`autobahn.Connection`
+   :returns: a Deferred of the type specified in the call to the session constructor :js:func:`autobahn.Connection`